-Busy Bees Early Learning Australia is committed to adhering to private and confidential procedures when dealing with individual health requirements.
-All employees and volunteers will be informed of medical and medication policies and related procedures upon their commencement at the Service, and any family or employee with an identified medical need will be provided a copy of this policy.
+Busy Bees Early Learning Australia will act in the best interests of the children including adhering to private and confidential procedures when dealing with individual health requirements.
+All employees, volunteers and parents will be informed of dealing with medical and medication policies and related procedures upon their commencement at the Service.
+Any Family or employee with an identified medical need will be provided a copy of this policy.